abdulhkensium/amconnector/faq/licensing-and-installation.md

 ## What are the limitations of the trial license?

 All features of the connector are available in a trial license.
-Data validation is limited to 100 records per day.
+But there will be limitation on API calls of 100 records per day.

 ## How do I know that my license is about to expire?

-Email notifications would go on 30, 7, 3, 2, and 1 days before expiration, and these notifications would be sent to the “Admin” email that is configured in the license request screen.
+Email notifications will be sent to the “Admin” contact that is configured in the license request screen on 30, 7, 3, 2, and 1 day/s before expiration.

-A notification will also be shown on the Admin section in Magento, when the administrator logs-in.
+A notification will also be sent on the Admin section in Magento, when the administrator logs on.

-At the time of expiration, contact your account manager to arrange a renewal.
+At the time of expiration, contact your account manager to arrange a license renewal.

-## After the license expires, what would happen?
+## What happends when the license is expired?

-Once the license expires, all of the Acumatica-Magento Connector features will be disabled, and only help and license sections will be active and accessible.
+Post License expires, all the AMConnector features will be unavailable/unaccessible except for the Help and Licensing sections.

 ## How can I renew an Annual/Recurring license?

-Please contact our Sales/Account executive.
+You can contact our Sales/Account executive.

 ## If I send a license request for renewal one month before expiration, would the remaining one-month validity get added to the renewed license?